Conditional Flow Matching for Visually-Guided Acoustic Highlighting: Experiments

 \paragraph{Implementation Details.}

 To optimally leverage the pretrained VisAH model, which was trained to directly predict well-balanced audio rather than a vector field, we systematically incorporate the source sample ($x_0$) into the model output to define the estimated vector field as $v_{\theta}(x_t,t,c) = x_0 - u_{\theta}(x_t,t,c)$, where $u_{\theta}(x_t,t,c)$ denotes the actual model.
+We trained the model for 50 epochs ($\sim$23,500 iterations) using a learning rate of $1 \times 10^{-4}$, a cosine annealing scheduler, and a batch size of 32.\\